openstack-archive/instack-undercloud/docker/README.md

 Building the instack-virt-setup Docker image
 --------------------------------------------
+There is no reason to build the Docker image yourself if you pulled it following the comamnd above.
+These steps are here just to document the build process.

 Building the docker image is a multi-step process.
 There is a Dockerfile to help with building the initial image.
 A container must then be started using that image, modified, and then committed to a new final image.